OpenAngelArena/oaa/docs/icon_style_guide.md

 #### Basic Guidelines

 Items should comport with the Dota 2 icon style where possible.
-Icons of increasing tiers of items (eg. Heaven's Halberd 1-3) should appear nearly identical to each other with simple "enhancements" such as the addition of spikes, gems, particles, etc.
+Icons of increasing tiers of items (eg. Heaven's Halberd 1-3) should build-off of the same basic source icon.
+This way, they appear very similar to each other whilst having simple "enhancements" at each increase of tier.
+Good enhancements often play-off of the innate style and purpose of the item (eg. giving a spiky item more spikes).

 #### Pips